odin-lang/odin-lang.org/content/docs/overview.md

 Return the current file path, line number, or procedure name, respectively.
 Used like a constant value. `file_name :: #file`

 * **#location()** or **#location(<\entity\>)**
 Returns a `runtime.Source_Code_Location` (see `core/runtime/core.odin`).
-Can be called with no parameters for current location, or with a parameter for the location of the variable/proc declaration
+Can be called with no parameters for current location, or with a parameter for the location of the variable/proc declaration.
 ```odin
 foo :: proc() {}